PlayThru Live Golf Event Scoring

 Create a Free PlayThru Account

-The most common charging method is a per-player fee, which covers the green fees for each participant.
-This fee often includes the use of golf carts.
+The most common charging method is the golf course per-player fee, which includes course rental, green fees, and cart rentals.
 It may also cover a range of other services like practice facility access.
 The rate can vary widely depending on the course's prestige, location, and the time of year.

 In addition, to reserve the entire golf course, you may have to have a minimum number of golfers.
 If you don't reach this minimum, you may need to cover the cost of the additional golfers to satisfy your minimum.